Baby Boy (Beyoncé song): Critical reception

+"Baby Boy" was met with critical acclaim.
 Rolling Stone magazine reviewer Anthony DeCurtis wrote that Beyoncé sounded as if she was "having fun" on the song, while Stephen Thomas Erlewine of the online music guide service AllMusic described Beyoncé's vocals as "assured and sexy".
 Mark Anthony Neal of the international webzine PopMatters, regarded "Baby Boy" as one of the "high-profile collaborations" on Dangerously in Love.
 Lisa Verrico of the daily British newspaper The Times described the song a "Latino-tinged collaboration ...
 Paul does a reggae rap in the middle, but it's when he chats while Beyoncé half raps that the pair have real chemistry".
 Yancey Strickler of the Flak magazine wrote that "'Baby Boys diwali stutter is enhanced by Sean Paul's dancehall monotone".

 James Anthony of the British newspaper The Guardian commented that the track "bridges the gap between the genres of R&B and dancehall".
 Los Angeles Times writer Natalie Nichols wrote that "the ... house-spiced 'Baby Boy' successfully meld[s] [Beyoncé's] breathy cooing with hip, interesting production."